 by Chris Miller

-Today, love, war and insulin.
+Today, car design takes flight.
 The University of Houston presents this series about the machines that make our civilization run, and the people whose ingenuity created them.

 I'm Chris Miller, along with the University of Houston, where we're interested in the way inventive minds work.

 In Engines episode #2191 about steam boilers, Dr. Lienhard demonstrates another case where engineers fell into the trap of focusing on just one part while ignoring the whole system.

 This episode was first aired on May 24, 2022